-If you’ve been bitten by another person’s dog, call our Clearwater personal injury attorney as soon as possible.
+If you’ve been bitten by another person’s dog, call our Clearwater dog bite injury attorney as soon as possible.
 Florida’s liability laws are as clear as they are strict—dog owners are liable for the damage their dogs cause to people in public or private spaces, especially when the dog owner’s home has no signs or warnings about the violent tendencies of their pet.

 Florida has no “first bite” clause regarding dog bites—that means even if a dog has no history of violence, owners are still liable for dog bites.
 Severe dog bites can lead to infections, especially if the dog who attacked has not had any rabies or other vaccinations.
 Dog bites can also result in severe emotional trauma, particularly for children.
 Personal injury claims can also provide compensation for mental and emotional trauma as well.